hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 /*
-    This code offers nothing in terms of where 'map' and string come from.
+    This code offers nothing in terms of where 'map' and 'string' come from.
 What if we create our own 'map' and 'string' classes?
 How would we differentiate them?
 For this reason, this is not allowed and any Pull Requests containing code like this will be rejected.